Stony Brook Medicine Health News

 If you have concerns about an itchy mole or notice any worrisome symptoms, don’t hesitate to schedule an appointment with a dermatologist.
 Stony Brook Dermatology Associates are focused on the healing and improvement of adult and children’s skin.
 Our dermatology team entails the diagnosis and treatment of diseases of the skin including moles, eczemas, rashes, hives, psoriasis, acne, skin infections, blistering conditions and hair loss.

-• Katherine A Siamas, MD
+• Katherine Siamas

 Dermatology